Why Milesnick Law

 Calibrated case valuation

-An estimate grounded in how cases like yours have actually resolved — not just what comparable verdicts suggest they might recover at trial.
+An estimate grounded in how cases like yours have actually resolved given potential similar and dissimilar facts and circumstances.

 Defendant behavior patterns

-Knowledge of which institutional defendants move on economic grounds, which ones require credibility threats, and which ones are protecting broader policy positions that make settlement unlikely.
+Knowledge of which institutional defendants might move on economic grounds, and which ones might move based on broader policy positions.

 Honest settlement counsel